srinivasans74/FC-GPU/Experiments/FC-GPU_amd/README.md

 1. Open `FC-GPU.ipynb` in Jupyter.
 2. Run all notebook cells to:
-      * Load the CSV files from the `logs/` directory.
       * Plot real-time response, period adaptation, deadline misses, slack, and other relevant metrics.
-      * Compare open-loop versus closed-loop behavior.

 -----

 ## 4\.
 Customization